qyra/efanna_nearest_neighbours/README.md

 Roadmap:
 * Implement bounded heap (Done)
 * Implement kdtrees for filtering (Done)
-* Implement graph-clustering
+* Implement nearest neighbour expansion (In Progress)
 * Combine them all to perform faster knn search
-* Improve testing strategy - accuracy of results is pseudorandom, but given a set seed the output will be deterministic.
-* Add cmake build options to support disabling sanitize for cachegrind, or disabling specific flags for mac.
+* Add cmake build options to support disabling sanitize for cachegrind.
+Disable unavailable debug flags for mac.
 * Add benchmarks, compare to the original program and other implementations of KNN.
 * Make KDTree builds and graph builds parallel for better performance.
+* Create public API

 Currently only linux is supported for testing, to take full advantage of the testing options with clang for this platform.
 Release builds for